harmonydata/harmonydata.github.io/content/en/blog/data-harmonisation.md

 |     7 | Feeling afraid, as if something awful might happen                                                                                                 |
 |     8 | If you checked any problems, how difficult have they made it for you to do your work, take care of things at home, or get along with other people? |

-However, where multiple studies have been conducted using [different instruments](/harmonisation-validation/), such as the alternative Beck's Anxiety Inventory, things get a little complicated.
+Where multiple studies have been conducted using [different instruments](/harmonisation-validation/), such as the alternative Beck's Anxiety Inventory, and a researcher needs to combine data, either to achieve a big enough sample size for the necessary statistical power, or to draw conclusions across populations and timespans (e.g. a [longitudinal study](/longitudinal-studies/)), things get a little complicated.
 For example, there is a manual process of matching question item 4 in the GAD-7 to question item 4 in Beck's, as illustrated below.

-{{< image src="/images/GAD-7-vs-Becks.drawio-min.png" alt="dog" title="dog" >}}
+{{< image src="/images/GAD-7-vs-Becks.drawio-min.png" alt="Data harmonisation of GAD-7 vs Becks Anxiety Inventory" title="Data harmonisation of GAD-7 vs Becks Anxiety Inventory" >}}

+### Manual data harmonisation

+The process of matching items between instruments, studies, or datasets such as GAD-7 and Becks is termed data harmonisation.
+Data harmonisation has been often done manually in the past in a harmonisation committee.
+A number of professionals in the field concerned come to an agreement on which items match between studies.

+For an example of manual harmonisation by committee, please refer to [Harmonisation and measurement properties of mental health measures in six British cohorts](https://www.closer.ac.uk/wp-content/uploads/210715-Harmonisation-measurement-properties-mental-health-measures-british-cohorts.pdf) by Eoin McElroy et al[1], one of the project leads of Harmony.

+{{< image src="/images/mcelroy_data_harmonisation_screenshot-min.png" alt="Manual harmonisation from Eoin McElroy et al" title="Manual harmonisation from Eoin McElroy et al" >}}

+*Above: a screenshot from the Excel spreadsheet from McElroy et al[1]*

+You can find a number of harmonisation efforts and cross-study harmonised datasets from organisations such as CLOSER on the [UK Data Service](https://beta.ukdataservice.ac.uk/datacatalogue/series/series?id=2000111).
+A data harmonisation workshop with five simulated datasets is also available at [GESIS Leibniz Institute for the Social Sciences](https://doi.org/10.7802/2717).

+### Data harmonisation with AI and large language models such as Harmony

-We have developed Harmony, an AI-driven tool which uses large language models and natural language processing to help researchers with item and data harmonisation.
-Click on the link below to try Harmony on the [GAD-7 vs Beck's](/gad-7-vs-beck-anxiety-inventory/) example.
+We have developed Harmony (https://harmonydata.ac.uk/app), an AI-driven tool which uses large language models and natural language processing to help researchers with item and data harmonisation.
+You can try Harmony on the [GAD-7 vs Beck's](/gad-7-vs-beck-anxiety-inventory/) example with the link below.
 (You can [read this blog post](/nlp-semantic-text-matching/how-does-harmony-work/) for a technical explanation of how Harmony works.)

 * <a href="https://harmonydata.ac.uk/app/#/import/W3siaW5zdHJ1bWVudF9uYW1lIjogIkdBRC03IEVuZ2xpc2giLCAicXVlc3Rpb25zIjogW3sicXVlc3Rpb25fdGV4dCI6ICJGZWVsaW5nIG5lcnZvdXMsIGFueGlvdXMsIG9yIG9uIGVkZ2UifSwgeyJxdWVzdGlvbl90ZXh0IjogIk5vdCBiZWluZyBhYmxlIHRvIHN0b3Agb3IgY29udHJvbCB3b3JyeWluZyJ9LCB7InF1ZXN0aW9uX3RleHQiOiAiV29ycnlpbmcgdG9vIG11Y2ggYWJvdXQgZGlmZmVyZW50IHRoaW5ncyJ9LCB7InF1ZXN0aW9uX3RleHQiOiAiVHJvdWJsZSByZWxheGluZyJ9LCB7InF1ZXN0aW9uX3RleHQiOiAiQmVpbmcgc28gcmVzdGxlc3MgdGhhdCBpdCBpcyBoYXJkIHRvIHNpdCBzdGlsbCJ9LCB7InF1ZXN0aW9uX3RleHQiOiAiQmVjb21pbmcgZWFzaWx5IGFubm95ZWQgb3IgaXJyaXRhYmxlIn0sIHsicXVlc3Rpb25fdGV4dCI6ICJGZWVsaW5nIGFmcmFpZCwgYXMgaWYgc29tZXRoaW5nIGF3ZnVsIG1pZ2h0IGhhcHBlbiJ9LCB7InF1ZXN0aW9uX3RleHQiOiAiSWYgeW91IGNoZWNrZWQgYW55IHByb2JsZW1zLCBob3cgZGlmZmljdWx0IGhhdmUgdGhleSBtYWRlIGl0IGZvciB5b3UgdG8gZG8geW91ciB3b3JrLCB0YWtlIGNhcmUgb2YgdGhpbmdzIGF0IGhvbWUsIG9yIGdldCBhbG9uZyB3aXRoIG90aGVyIHBlb3BsZT8ifV19LCB7Imluc3RydW1lbnRfbmFtZSI6ICJVbnRpdGxlZCBpbnN0cnVtZW50IiwgInF1ZXN0aW9ucyI6IFt7InF1ZXN0aW9uX3RleHQiOiAiTnVtYm5lc3Mgb3IgdGluZ2xpbmcgIn0sIHsicXVlc3Rpb25fdGV4dCI6ICJGZWVsaW5nIGhvdCAifSwgeyJxdWVzdGlvbl90ZXh0IjogIldvYmJsaW5lc3MgaW4gbGVncyAifSwgeyJxdWVzdGlvbl90ZXh0IjogIlVuYWJsZSB0byByZWxheCAifSwgeyJxdWVzdGlvbl90ZXh0IjogIkZlYXIgb2Ygd29yc3QgaGFwcGVuaW5nICJ9LCB7InF1ZXN0aW9uX3RleHQiOiAiRGl6enkgb3IgbGlnaHRoZWFkZWQgIn0sIHsicXVlc3Rpb25fdGV4dCI6ICJIZWFydCBwb3VuZGluZyAvIHJhY2luZyAifSwgeyJxdWVzdGlvbl90ZXh0IjogIlVuc3RlYWR5ICJ9LCB7InF1ZXN0aW9uX3RleHQiOiAiVGVycmlmaWVkIG9yIGFmcmFpZCAifSwgeyJxdWVzdGlvbl90ZXh0IjogIk5lcnZvdXMgIn0sIHsicXVlc3Rpb25fdGV4dCI6ICJGZWVsaW5nIG9mIGNob2tpbmcgIn0sIHsicXVlc3Rpb25fdGV4dCI6ICJIYW5kcyB0cmVtYmxpbmcgIn0sIHsicXVlc3Rpb25fdGV4dCI6ICJTaGFreSAvIHVuc3RlYWR5ICJ9LCB7InF1ZXN0aW9uX3RleHQiOiAiRmVhciBvZiBsb3NpbmcgY29udHJvbCAifSwgeyJxdWVzdGlvbl90ZXh0IjogIkRpZmZpY3VsdHkgaW4gYnJlYXRoaW5nICJ9LCB7InF1ZXN0aW9uX3RleHQiOiAiRmVhciBvZiBkeWluZyAifSwgeyJxdWVzdGlvbl90ZXh0IjogIlNjYXJlZCAifSwgeyJxdWVzdGlvbl90ZXh0IjogIkluZGlnZXN0aW9uICJ9LCB7InF1ZXN0aW9uX3RleHQiOiAiRmFpbnQgLyBsaWdodGhlYWRlZCAifSwgeyJxdWVzdGlvbl90ZXh0IjogIkZhY2UgZmx1c2hlZCAifSwgeyJxdWVzdGlvbl90ZXh0IjogIkhvdCAvIGNvbGQgc3dlYXRzIn1dfV0=" target="harmonyapp">Import GAD-7 and Beck Anxiety Inventory into Harmony and harmonise them</a> - find similarities between the two instruments using our AI platform

 {{< card heading="Try Harmony" copy="Compare GAD-7 and Beck Anxiety Inventory " url="https://harmonydata.ac.uk/app" >}}
 {{< youtube cEZppTBj1NI >}}